MRAlirad/foundry-defi-stablecoin/README.md

 }
 ```

-The two major functions we're going to want the DSCEngine to control are of course the mint and burn functions.
+The two major functions we're going to want the DSCEngine to control are of course the `mint` and `burn` functions.
 We can override the standard ERC20 functions with our own to assure this access control is in place.

 ### Burn

-We can start by writing our burn function.

 ```solidity
 function burn(uint256 _amount) external override onlyOwner{}